remyhunt/vsc-html-modern/vsc-extension-quickstart.md

 ## Visual Studio Code Modern HTML Boilerplate

 A featureful html boilerplate updated 2021 web standards.

-This extension was inspired by a [blog post](https://www.matuzo.at/blog/html-boilerplate/) These are all common practices, but the writer of this post elegantly published the markup with details and justification line-by-line.
+This extension was inspired by a [blog post](https://www.matuzo.at/blog/html-boilerplate/) by Manuel Manuel Matuzovic.
+The markup used are all common and good  practices for SEO and accesibility.
+The writer of this post elegantly published the markup with details and justification line-by-line.
 I highly recommend visiting that post.

 # Usage
 Start typing 'html*' in an HTML file and select the snippet from the menu in order